 Parents, this is a community event!
 We welcome kids.
-We offer kidcare for ages 3–12 during Yom Kippur services.
-Kids 2 and under can attend kidcare, but parents need to supervise them.
+We offer kids programming for ages 3–12 during Yom Kippur services.
 Teens ages 13+ are welcome to participate in the Yom Kippur services.

 Please note that while we provide supervision and programming, all parents and guardians are responsible for knowing where their children and teens are at all times.

 Contact us with any questions about our High Holiday programming.
 We hope to see your family in the North Bay!

 We will be holding Yom Kippur at a farm retreat center near Sebastopol, California.
 This beautiful space is surrounded by a coastal redwood forest with mixed conifers, oaks, chaparral, and riparian habitat.
 We will spend all of our time in prayer outside and on the land.
 Be prepared to dress in layers so that you can adjust easily to changing temperatures.
 Summer in coastal California can be sunny and hot or foggy and cold, with nighttime temperatures dropping significantly.